 Fall-run Chinook Salmon

 Spawning habitat WUA for fall-run Chinook salmon was determined by USFWS (2003a, 2006) in the same manner that it was determined for winter-run Chinook salmon.
-To evaluate the effects of Alternatives 1–3 on fall-run spawning habitat, fall-run spawning WUA was estimated for flows during the September through January spawning and incubation period under the NAA and Alternatives 1–3 in the same three segments of the Sacramento River that were used for winter-run and spring-run Chinook salmon.
+To evaluate the effects of Alternatives 1–3 on fall-run spawning habitat, fall-run spawning WUA was estimated for flows during the September through November spawning period under the NAA and Alternatives 1–3 in the same three segments of the Sacramento River that were used for winter-run and spring-run Chinook salmon.
 However, because fall-run spawning occurs further downstream than spawning of the other runs, fall-run spawning WUA was estimated for an additional downstream segment (Segment 3) (Figure 11K-1; Table 11K-1).

 Mean spawning WUA for fall-run under Alternatives 1–3 differ by more than 5% from the NAA means for several months and water year types in Segments 6 and 4 (Table 11K-8 and Table 11K-10), but for Segments 5 and 3 they differ only under Alternative 3 in September of above normal water years (Table 11K-9 and Table 11K-11).
 All >5% changes in WUA are reductions and none are greater than 10%.
-Eight of the 12 reductions in means that are >5% occur under Alternative 3.
-Except in Segment 6, reductions of WUA of all sizes are about twice as numerous as increases of all sizes, which suggests that conditions under Alternatives 1–3 in Segments 5, 4, and 3 generally promote some reduction of fall-run spawning WUA, although most of the reductions are small.
+More than half of the reductions in means that are >5% occur under Alternative 3.
 Note that the spawning WUA results for fall-run (Table 11K-8 through Table 11K-10) are identical to those for spring-run (Table 11K-5 through Table 11K-7) where the spawning periods and river segments overlap because both runs use the fall-run WUA curves for the WUA computations.

 These results indicate that Alternatives 1–3 would result in frequent minor reductions in spawning habitat WUA for fall-run, and occasional somewhat greater reductions, primarily for Alternative 3.